 To query the status of the access stratum time distribution, the AF invokes Nnef_ASTI_Get service operation by sending the by sending the "retrieve" custom operation (HTTP POST request) to the "ASTI Configurations" resource.

-If the feature "NetTimeSynchStatus" is supported, the AF request may indicate the clock quality detail level of the information to provide to the UE and, if required, include the clock quality acceptance criteria for the UE.
+If the feature "NetTimeSyncStatus" is supported, the AF request may indicate the clock quality detail level of the information to provide to the UE and, if required, include the clock quality acceptance criteria for the UE.

 NOTE: If the AF requests clock quality detail level to be "acceptable/not acceptable indication", the AF needs to provide the clock quality acceptance criteria.